City of Tonawanda

 Fully equipped industrial kitchen including: 6 burner stove, 2 shelf oven, double refrigerator, freezer, microwave oven and large sink basins

-(15) 5 foot round tables that can accommodate up to 8 people each and (8) 8 foot long rectangular banquet tables
+(15) 5 foot round tables that can accommodate up to 8 people each, (8) 8 foot long rectangular banquet tables, and chairs.

 Total capacity of up to 130

 Dedicated Parking spots.
 Parking is limited.
 We highly recommend car-pooling

 For more information please call:

 Phone: 716-505-1172 Fax: 716-692-6747

 Our Offices are open from 7am-12pm and 1pm-3pm Monday through Friday

 Located on the scenic Niagara River, it’s a popular location to take a walk, roller-blade or jog on the riverwalk path; enjoy your lunch, catch some sun or have some solitary time.
 See our events schedule for bandshell concerts and special events throughout the summer.
 Please note that parking is not allowed on the grass unless posted for special events and dogs are only allowed, on a leash, from 6:00am-9:00am May 1st-September 30th, and when park is open October 1st - April 30th, as per City ordinance.